Marchex (NASDAQ:MCHX) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Marchex (NASDAQ:MCHX – Get Rating) in a report released on Saturday morning.
-The brokerage issued a hold rating on the technology company’s stock.
+StockNews.com initiated coverage on shares of Marchex (NASDAQ:MCHX – Get Rating) in a research report sent to investors on Sunday.
+The firm issued a hold rating on the technology company’s stock.

 Marchex Price Performance